projectriff/riff/RFCs/RFC-0: Lightweight RFC process.md

 It’s encouraged to write an RFC for any major change.
 A major change might be:
 * Addition of any major new feature or subsystem
 * Changes that impact existing, or introduce new public APIs.
+* Changes that need to be coordinated across multiple repositories.

 ### How to write an RFC?
 1. Copy the RFC template (in same folder as this document) and write your proposal!
 It's up to the author's discretion to decide which section in the template make sense for their proposal.
 It's recommended to cover the problem the proposal is solving, who it affects, how you’re proposing to solve it, and answers to frequently asked questions.
 Explicitly listing the goals will also make it easier to retrospect later on the proposal.
-2. Add your RFC to the geode/rfcs source directory, update to the next unique number.
+2. Add your RFC to the riff/rfcs source directory, update to the next unique number.
 3. Post a PR for your RFC prefixing the title with `RFC-#`, where `#` is the number of your RFC.
 Make sure to state the deadline clearly in your PR.
 4. Answer questions and concerns on the PR.
 Consider adding questions that get asked more than once to the FAQ section of the RFC.
 5. After the deadline for feedback has been reached summarize the consensus and your decision on the PR  thread.